Ph.D. Economics. University of Illinois - Chicago

 M.A.
 Business Education.
 Ball State University

 About Annette Tomal

-Dr. Tomal previously taught at Bowling Green State University and Purdue University North Central.
-She and her husband also owned and managed a medical clinic and medical equipment company.
+Dr. Tomal was born in Ontario, Canada, and moved to Indiana at age 5, speaking only Dutch.
+She has lived in Munster, New Carlisle, and LaPorte, Indiana; Bowling Green, Ohio; and Joliet, Illinois.
+She has taught at Joliet Junior College, Davis College, Bowling Green State University, and Purdue University North Central.
+She and her husband owned and managed a medical clinic and medical equipment company before moving to Wheaton.

 Membership in Professional Societies

 - Christian Business Faculty Association (CBFA)

 - Illinois Economics Association (IEA)